FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 | :---: |
 | An MSP configuration where the network is administered by one organization, ORG2, which also manages the orderer.
 The peer is managed by a different organization, ORG1.
 The channel can be managed by both ORG1 and ORG2.
 ORG1 recognizes identities from RCA1, whereas ORG2 recognizes identities from RCA2.|

-Typically there will be a single list of CAs that an organization recognizes, so it has a single MSP.
-Because of this unary relationship, it makes sense to name the MSP after the organization, and you'll typically this convention adopted in policy configurations.
-For example, organization `ORG1` would have an MSP called `ORG1.MSP` to list the CAs that it recognizes.
+Because there will typically be a single list of CAs -- leading back to a common Root CA -- that an organization recognizes, it will also usually have only a single MSP.
+This exclusive relationship makes it sensible to name the MSP after the organization, a convention you'll find adopted in most policy configurations.
+For example, organization `ORG1` would have an MSP called `ORG1.MSP`.
 In some cases an organization may require multiple CA lists -- for example, where channels are used to perform very different business functions with other organizations.
-In these cases it makes sense to have multiple MSPs, and name them accordingly, for example `ORG2.MSP.SALES` and `ORG2.MSP.GOVERNMENT`, as the roots of trust will be very different.
+In these cases it makes sense to have multiple MSPs and name them accordingly, for example `ORG2.MSP.SALES` and `ORG2.MSP.GOVERNMENT`, reflecting the different root of trust in the SALES channel compared to the GOVERNMENT channel.

 ### Local and Global MSPs